estasko/scGPT_model_comparison_lung_disease_state/README.md

 Both the whole human and lung scGPT models were successful in identifying cell types.
 The most successful data set for both models was annotated with cell type.
 These annotations were less specific then the cell type subclass identity used and thus less relevant to the intended purpose of identifying abberant cell types.

 Shown below are the UMAP clusters of the whole human and lung model for the cell type annotation and eaulation shows a similar distributon of cell types / clustering.
+The confusion matrix again shows similar success for all cell types excluding Multiplet where the whole human model slightly outperformed the lung model.

 | scGPT whole human model | scGPT lung model |
 |-------------------------|-------------------------|